Jpxe/sdver/README.md

-    "SteamDeckVerified_TestResult_DisplayOutputHasNonblockingIssues": "This game has minor graphics\/display issues on Steam Deck", "SteamDeckVerified_TestResult_AudioOutputHasNonblockingIssues": "This game has minor audio issues on Steam Deck", "SteamDeckVerified_TestResult_VideoPlaybackHasNonblockingIssues": "Some in-game movie content may be missing", "SteamDeckVerified_TestResult_GameOrLauncherDoesntExitCleanly": "This game does not exit cleanly, and may require you to manually quit via the Steam overlay", "SteamDeckVerified_TestResult_SteamOSDoesNotSupportSingleplayer": "Steam Deck doesn't support singleplayer gameplay for this game", "SteamDeckVerified_TestResult_SteamOSDoesNotSupportLocalMultiplayer": "Steam Deck doesn't support local multiplayer gameplay for this game", "SteamDeckVerified_TestResult_SteamOSDoesNotSupportOnlineMultiplayer": "Steam Deck doesn't support online multiplayer gameplay for this game", "SteamDeckVerified_TestResult_UnsupportedAntiCheat_Other": "This game is unsupported on Steam Deck due to use of an unsupported anti-cheat", "SteamDeckVerified_TestResult_UnsupportedAntiCheatConfiguration": "This product's anti-cheat is not configured to support Steam Deck", "SteamDeckVerified_TestResult_UnsupportedGraphicsPerformance": "This game's graphics settings cannot be configured to run well on Steam Deck", "SteamDeckVerified_TestResult_FirstTimeSetupRequiresActiveInternetConnection": "This game's first-time setup requires an active Internet connection", "SteamDeckVerified_TestResult_SingleplayerGameplayRequiresActiveInternetConnection": "Singleplayer gameplay requires an active Internet connection", "SteamDeckVerified_TestResult_ExternalControllersNotSupportedLocalMultiplayer": "This game does not support attached controllers for local multiplayer",
+    "SteamDeckVerified_TestResult_DisplayOutputHasNonblockingIssues": "This game has minor graphics\/display issues on Steam Deck", "SteamDeckVerified_TestResult_AudioOutputHasNonblockingIssues": "This game has minor audio issues on Steam Deck", "SteamDeckVerified_TestResult_VideoPlaybackHasNonblockingIssues": "Some in-game movie content may be missing", "SteamDeckVerified_TestResult_SteamOSDoesNotSupportSingleplayer": "Steam Deck doesn't support singleplayer gameplay for this game", "SteamDeckVerified_TestResult_SteamOSDoesNotSupportLocalMultiplayer": "Steam Deck doesn't support local multiplayer gameplay for this game", "SteamDeckVerified_TestResult_SteamOSDoesNotSupportOnlineMultiplayer": "Steam Deck doesn't support online multiplayer gameplay for this game", "SteamDeckVerified_TestResult_UnsupportedAntiCheat_Other": "This game is unsupported on Steam Deck due to use of an unsupported anti-cheat", "SteamDeckVerified_TestResult_UnsupportedAntiCheatConfiguration": "This product's anti-cheat is not configured to support Steam Deck", "SteamDeckVerified_TestResult_UnsupportedGraphicsPerformance": "This game's graphics settings cannot be configured to run well on Steam Deck", "SteamDeckVerified_TestResult_ExternalControllersNotSupportedLocalMultiplayer": "This game does not support attached controllers for local multiplayer",
 ```